UEFA former general secretary mourned

 After initially working as a postal clerk, he was appointed to the Swiss Federal Institute of Sport in Magglingen, where his language skills meant that he fulfilled all the requirements for looking after foreign guests.

-In this capacity, he received senior officials from the World Association, which turned to him in 1953 when it needed to find an assistant for then Secretary General Kurt Gassmann.
+In this capacity, he received senior officials from the World Football Association, which turned to him in 1953 when it needed to find an assistant for then Secretary General Kurt Gassmann.
 After several successful years at FIFA, UEFA offered Bangerter the post of general secretary.

 He headed the UEFA administration from 1 January 1960 and oversaw the governing body’s move from Paris to Berne; he served as general secretary until his retirement on 31 December 1988.